scottjames/coffee-roasting/notes/ai-small-batch-roasting.md

-## AI notes about roasting small batches
+## AI ChatGPT notes about roasting small batches

 For small-batch roasting (150 g in your 500 g drum), the **Rate of Rise (RoR)** schedule is what keeps the roast tasting developed (sweet, rich) rather than baked or ashy.